cfboscher/olfactory_data_augmentation/dataset/README.md

-# Olfactory Synthetic Dataset (D2)
+# Olfactory Synthetic Dataset

-This repository contains the **Olfactory Synthetic Dataset (D2)**, created for the study _"Enhancing Low-Resource Sensory Text Classification with LLM-Generated Corpora: A Case Study on Olfactory Reference Extraction"_.
+This repository contains the **Olfactory Synthetic Dataset **, created for the study _"Enhancing Low-Resource Sensory Text Classification with LLM-Generated Corpora: A Case Study on Olfactory Reference Extraction"_ and referred to as D2 in the latter.

 ## Description